jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 ### Config at the Event Service Provider

 > [!Important]
 > The next examples are somehow obsolete for the current Laravel state of art.
-In the newest version of Laravel you usually will define a `Listener` for the `BuildingMenu` event as explained in the [Laravel's Events Documentation](https://laravel.com/docs/events#registering-events-and-listeners).
-However, the code may still be used as reference.
+The `app/Providers/EventServiceProvider.php` file does not exist anymore on a fresh **Laravel 12** application, where you usually define a `Listener` class for the `BuildingMenu` event, as explained on the [events](/sections/overview/events#where-the-listener-goes) page and on the [Laravel's Events Documentation](https://laravel.com/docs/events#registering-events-and-listeners).
+However, the code may still be used as reference, and it keeps working on the projects that still have that file.

-To configure the menu at runtime on the Laravel `app/Providers/EventServiceProdider.php`, just register a handler or callback for the `BuildingMenu` event.
+To configure the menu at runtime on the Laravel `app/Providers/EventServiceProvider.php`, just register a handler or callback for the `BuildingMenu` event.
 For example, in the `boot()` method:

 ```php
 use Illuminate\Foundation\Support\Providers\EventServiceProvider as ServiceProvider;